-The MTCC member certifies that s/he meets the minimum qualifications to serve in the Program.
+The MTCC member certifies that she/he/they meets the minimum qualifications to serve in the Program.
 To meet the minimum qualifications, a Member must:

 - 1. Be a United States citizen, a United States national, or lawful permanent resident alien of the United States; - 2.
 Be at least 17 years of age at the commencement of service; - 3.
 Have a high school diploma or equivalency certificate (GED) or work towards obtaining one while in the Program.
 It is a requirement to obtain a high school diploma or GED before one is eligible to use the Education Award; and - 4.
-Is not a registered sex offender or have a felony murder conviction. - 5.
+Is not a registered sex offender or does not have a felony murder conviction. - 5.
 Not be attending school or working full time.
-A MTCC Leader may take up to 8 credits per quarter/semester and work part-time, outside of standard AmeriCorps service hours with the approval of their supervisor and the Program.
-MTCC Team Members (part-time) are current college students.
+A MTCC College Coach may take up to 8 credits per quarter/semester and work part-time, outside of standard AmeriCorps service hours with the approval of their supervisor and the Program.
+MTCC Part-Time College Coaches are current college students.